ProfesseurShadoko/Searching-cycles-in-Wikipedia/README.md

 ROOT FOUND
 ```

-As we can see, the path reaches the page "philosophie"!
+As we can see, the path reaches the page *philosophie*!

 It is now time to explore Wikipedia, with a Union-Find data-structure with path compression in order to speed up the search.
 To each wikipedia page, we link the cycle it reaches.